EnAnsari/sudoku/method_1/README.md

+**Method 1:** ***Simple***

 **Complexity Analysis**

 -   **Time complexity:**  O(9^(n*n)).
     For every unassigned index, there are 9 possible options so the time complexity is O(9^(n*n)).
 -   **Space Complexity:**  O(n*n).
     To store the output array a matrix is needed.

+**Approach**

+    The naive approach is to generate all possible configurations of numbers from 1 to 9 to fill the empty cells.
+Try every configuration one by one until the correct configuration is found, i.e. for every unassigned position fill the position with a number from 1 to 9.
+After filling all the unassigned position check if the matrix is safe or not.
+If safe print else recurs for other cases.

 **Algorithm**